-Recent related papers from the Department of Breast and Molecular Oncology
+Recent related papers from the Department of Molecular Oncology

 - Bell D, Berchuck A, Birrer M, Chien J, Cramer DW, Dao F, Dhir R, Disaia P, Gabra H, Glenn P, Godwin AK, Gross J, Hartmann L, Huang M, Huntsman DG, Iacocca M, Imielinski M, Kalloger S, Karlan BY, Levine DA, Mills GB, Morrison C, Mutch D, Olvera N, Orsulic S, Park K, Petrelli N, Rabeno B, Rader JS, Sikic BI, Smith-McCune K, Sood AK, Bowtell D, Penny R, Testa JR, Chang K, Dinh HH, Drummond JA, Fowler G, Gunaratne P, Hawes AC, Kovar CL, Lewis LR, Morgan MB, Newsham IF, Santibanez J, Reid JG, Trevino LR, Wu YQ, Wang M, Muzny DM, Wheeler DA, Gibbs RA, Getz G, Lawrence MS, Cibulskis K, Sivachenko AY, Sougnez C, Voet D, Wilkinson J, Bloom T, Ardlie K, Fennell T, Baldwin J, Gabriel S, Lander ES, Ding L, Fulton RS, Koboldt DC, McLellan MD, Wylie T, Walker J, O’Laughlin M, Dooling DJ, Fulton L, Abbott R, Dees ND, Zhang Q, Kandoth C, Wendl M, Schierding W, Shen D, Harris CC, Schmidt H, Kalicki J, Delehaunty KD, Fronick CC, Demeter R, Cook L, Wallis JW, Lin L, Magrini VJ, Hodges JS, Eldred JM, Smith SM, Pohl CS, Vandin F, Raphael BJ, Weinstock GM, Mardis ER, Wilson RK, Meyerson M, Winckler W, Getz G, Verhaak RG, Carter SL, Mermel CH, Saksena G, Nguyen H, Onofrio RC, Lawrence MS, Hubbard D, Gupta S, Crenshaw A, Ramos AH, Ardlie K, Chin L, Protopopov A, Zhang J, Kim TM, Perna I, Xiao Y, Zhang H, Ren G, Sathiamoorthy N, Park RW, Lee E, Park PJ, Kucherlapati R, Absher DM, Waite L, Sherlock G, Brooks JD, Li JZ, Xu J, Myers RM, Laird PW, Cope L, Herman JG, Shen H, Weisenberger DJ, Noushmehr H, Pan F, Triche Jr T, Berman BP, Van Den Berg DJ, Buckley J, Baylin SB, Spellman PT, Purdom E, Neuvial P, Bengtsson H, Jakkula LR, Durinck S, Han J, Dorton S, Marr H, Choi YG, Wang V, Wang NJ, Ngai J, Conboy JG, Parvin B, Feiler HS, Speed TP, Gray JW, Levine DA, Socci ND, Liang Y, Taylor BS, Schultz N, Borsu L, Lash AE, Brennan C, Viale A, Sander C, Ladanyi M, Hoadley KA, Meng S, Du Y, Shi Y, Li L, Turman YJ, Zang D, Helms EB, Balu S, Zhou X, Wu J, Topal MD, Hayes DN, Perou CM, Getz G, Voet D, Saksena G, Zhang J, Zhang H, Wu CJ, Shukla S, Cibulskis K, Lawrence MS, Sivachenko A, Jing R, Park RW, Liu Y, Park PJ, Noble M, Chin L, Carter H, Kim D, Karchin R, Spellman PT, Purdom E, Neuvial P, Bengtsson H, Durinck S, Han J, Korkola JE, Heiser LM, Cho RJ, Hu Z, Parvin B, Speed TP, Gray JW, Schultz N, Cerami E, Taylor BS, Olshen A, Reva B, Antipin Y, Shen R, Mankoo P, Sheridan R, Ciriello G, Chang WK, Bernanke JA, Borsu L, Levine DA, Ladanyi M, Sander C, Haussler D, Benz CC, Stuart JM, Benz SC, Sanborn JZ, Vaske CJ, Zhu J, Szeto C, Scott GK, Yau C, Hoadley KA, Du Y, Balu S, Hayes DN, Perou CM, Wilkerson MD, Zhang N, Akbani R, Baggerly KA, Yung WK, Mills GB, Weinstein JN, Penny R, Shelton T, Grimm D, Hatfield M, Morris S, Yena P, Rhodes P, Sherman M, Paulauskis J, Millis S, Kahn A, Greene JM, Sfeir R, Jensen MA, Chen J, Whitmore J, Alonso S, Jordan J, Chu A, Zhang J, Barker A, Compton C, Eley G, Ferguson M, Fielding P, Gerhard DS, Myles R, Schaefer C, Mills Shaw KR, Vaught J, Vockley JB, Good PJ, Guyer MS, Ozenberger B, Peterson J, Thomson E. Integrated genomic analyses of ovarian carcinoma.
 Nature 2011: 474(7353):609-615.